The Patriot (wrestler): World Wrestling Federation (1997–1998)

 On June 30, 1997, he was defeated by Rockabilly prior to a television taping in Des Moines, Iowa.
 His TV debut came two weeks later on the July 14, 1997 episode of Raw is War, and he would go on to feud with Bret Hart.
 The premise of this feud was that Hart had just started his anti-American Hart Foundation, and the Patriot was, as the name implied, a man who stood up for the United States of America.
-He wore a mask with American stars and stripes and carried the U.S. flag (using a patriotic entry theme that would casually be used for the wrestler Kurt Angle a few years later).
+He wore a mask with American stars and stripes and carried the U.S. flag (using a patriotic entry theme that would be used for the wrestler Kurt Angle a few years later).
 He defeated Hart on television in a match on July 28, 1997, after interference from Shawn Michaels.
 On August 11, 1997, Patriot teamed with Ken Shamrock to wrestle the team of The British Bulldog and Owen Hart, The Patriot pinned The British Bulldog for the win.
 Wilkes went on to challenge Hart for the WWF World Heavyweight Championship at Ground Zero: In Your House where Hart forced him to submit with the Sharpshooter.
 At One Night Only, Wilkes defeated Flash Funk.
 At Badd Blood: In Your House, Wilkes teamed with Vader against the Hart Foundation's Bret Hart and The British Bulldog, but lost the match.
 Following Badd Blood, Patriot was scheduled to team with Vader, Goldust, and Marc Mero as part of Team USA at Survivor Series 1997 but suffered a torn triceps weeks earlier and was replaced by Steve Blackman.
 Wilkes competed in his final televised WWF match on the November 1, 1997, episode of WWF Shotgun Saturday Night (taped on October 21) where he lost to Jim Neidhart by disqualification.
-He was released in early 1998.
+He was released in April 1998.

 Personal life

 After leaving the WWF, Wilkes retired due to the aforementioned torn triceps.
 Wilkes admitted that he had used anabolic steroids and cocaine during his career, starting with his college football days.
 He spent nine months in prison in 2002 for forging a prescription due to his addiction to painkillers.
-Wilkes eventually quit drugs and resided in Columbia, South Carolina where he worked at Dick Smith Nissan as a car salesman.
+Wilkes then went into addiction recovery and resided in Columbia, South Carolina where he worked at Dick Smith Nissan as a car salesman.

 In a July 25, 2007, interview with WACH reporter Justin Kier, Wilkes discussed his career, steroid use, the Chris Benoit tragedy, and various other topics.
 Kier's last two questions involved saying goodbye to the fans and giving advice to youngsters in the wrestling sport.
 Wilkes urged young wrestlers to "learn from our mistakes."
 He said that fifty people whom he once wrestled with in the wrestling sport were now dead.
-Wilkes appeared on episodes #232 and #278 of The Steve Austin Show podcast.
+Wilkes appeared on episodes No. 232 and No. 278 of The Steve Austin Show podcast.
 In 2015, his documentary Behind The Mask was released on DVD.